sanah9/nopu-ios/README.md

 3. Run & Debug
    Select a simulator or physical device, then click "Run" or press `⌘R`.

+## Roadmap

+### Completed
+- Subscribe to any topic with fully customizable filters, just like the Nostr `REQ` filter grammar
+- iOS APNs push notifications
+- In-app notification & event persistence

+### Planned / In Progress
+- More user-friendly notification previews
+- Advanced, fine-grained filter builder
+- More robust relay reconnection mechanism
+- Support for custom push servers
+- User account with the ability to restore topics

 ## License
 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.